All Episodes

 He's in a runoff, a crucial runoff.

-So we'll be talking to Herschel all about what he needs to do to win that race, including you gotta get that libertarian vote.
+So we'll be talking to Herschel all about what he needs to do to win that race, including you got to get that libertarian vote.

-You know the 50,000 people voted for the Libertarian in that first race between Raphael Warnock and Herschel Walker.
+You know that 50,000 people voted for the libertarian in that first race between Raphael Warnock and Herschel Walker?

-And you'll never guess what the margin was between the two, as far as that race was concerned.
+You'll never guess what the margin was between the two as far as that race was concerned.

 So it was 50,000.

-And your solutions more importantly, in terms of when you get to the Senate, how are you going to enact the certain kinds of things like I don't know, less government spending to bring that down, or crime in places like Atlanta, where they are setting records in terms of murders and homicides and assaults?
+So you got to get as many of those votes as possible and then obviously sell to the American people what you should be selling all along and that inflation is unacceptable and your solutions, more importantly, in terms of when you get to the Senate, how are you going to enact the certain kinds of things like, I don't know, less government spending to bring that down or crime in places like Atlanta where they are setting records in terms of murders and homicides and assaults.

 Probably something that the Republicans should be stronger on than the Democrat.